All Episodes

 Matt joins us now from Massachusetts.

-Hey Matt, how are you?
+Hey, Matt, how are you?

-Uh good, Greg, and it's uh great to talk to you.
+And it's great to talk to you.

-I it's a two two-part question.
+It's a two-part question.

-As uh as a lawyer, I believe the CIA had and the FBI uh had swore an oath uh to uphold the Constitution and the laws of the country, and also the politicians that allowed this invasion of dangerous uh criminals into the United States to cause havoc.
+As a lawyer, I believe the CIA head and the FBI had swore an oath to uphold the Constitution and the laws of the country.

-Now, they also swore an oath, and I don't know, under the law, uh is that high crimes and misdemeanors and considered treason or is it not?
+And I don't know, under the law, is that high crimes and misdemeanors and considered treason, or is it not?

 Well, it's an interesting question.